-Our business is dependent on the success of our lead product candidate, CAN-2409, as well as CAN-3110 and any other product candidates that we advance into the clinic.
+Our business is dependent on the success of our most advanced product candidate, CAN-2409, as well as CAN-3110 and any other product candidates that we advance into the clinic.
 All of our product candidates will require additional development before we may be able to seek regulatory approval for and launch a product commercially.

 We currently have no products that are approved for commercial sale and may never be able to develop marketable products.
-We expect that a substantial portion of our efforts and expenditures over the next several years will be devoted to our CAN-2409 program, which is currently our lead product candidate.
-We are currently conducting, as part of our most advanced CAN-2409 program, a phase 3 clinical trial under an SPA for CAN-2409 as first-line therapy in combination with radiotherapy in patients with newly diagnosed localized prostate cancer who have an intermediate to high-risk for progression.
-We completed enrollment for this trial in September 2021 and expect to report topline data at the end of 2024.
-We are conducting a phase 2 clinical trial of CAN-2409 in patients with NSCLC who have had an inadequate response to ICI treatment and continue the same ICI treatment in combination with CAN-2409.
-We presented initial clinical data from this clinical trial at the ASCO Annual Meeting in June 2022, an update during our Research and Development Day in December 2022, and an update on trial design and dosing regimen at the ASCO Annual Meeting in June 2023.
-Initial survival and immunological biomarker data from the phase 2 clinical trial data were reported in September 2023.
-We expect to report topline overall survival data in the second quarter of 2024.
-We are also studying CAN-2409 in a randomized phase 2 clinical trial in borderline resectable pancreatic cancer, for which we elected to pause new enrollment in March 2023, subject to additional funding.
-Additionally, we have an ongoing investigator-sponsored phase 1 clinical trial of CAN-3110, a herpes simplex virus 1 (HSV1), in recurrent HGG and reported biomarker data in November of 2021.
-Additional data was presented at the Annual Meeting of Society for Immunotherapy of Cancer (SITC) in November 2022, during the Company's Research and Development Day on December 6, 2022, and at the American Society of Gene & Cell Therapy (ASGCT) Annual Meeting in May 2023.
-In October 2023, we published an in-depth analysis of 41 patients with recurrent HGG in arm A, including updated survival data in patients who have antibodies against HSV1 and new biomarker data supporting the proposed mechanism of action of CAN-3110 in Nature.
-If CAN-2409, CAN-3110 or any other product candidate we develop encounters safety or efficacy issues. development delays, regulatory issues or other problems, our development plans and business would be significantly harmed.
+We expect that a substantial portion of our efforts and expenditures over the next several years will be devoted to our CAN-2409 program, which is currently our most advanced product candidate.

+If CAN-2409, CAN-3110 or any other product candidate we develop encounters safety or efficacy issues, development delays, regulatory issues or other problems, our development plans and business would be significantly harmed.
 We can provide no assurance that CAN-2409, CAN-3110 or any other product candidates we develop will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
 If we were required to discontinue development of CAN-2409, CAN-3110 or any future product candidate, or if CAN-2409, CAN-3110, or any future product candidate do not receive regulatory approval or fail to achieve significant market acceptance, we would be delayed by many years in our ability to achieve profitability, if ever.